emmaprov1/laravel_react_docker_simple_ecommerce/README.md

 ## How to install

+We asume that you have docker, composer, php and node setup on your system.

 -   Git clone this repo
 -   Run your docker composer: docker compose up -d
 -   Run to install laravel php modules: composer install